woydziak/IGEL-Docs/Docs/HOWTO-Use-IGEL-Static-Template-Keys.md

 -----

-## Background from IGEL Support
+## Background on why to use

-IGEL support have started seeing some customers who have been using a custom command to set usernames for Citrix/VMWare/RDS as the "hostname" of the device, or something that contains the "hostname" of the device.
+Custom command could be used to set usernames for Citrix/VMWare/RDS as the "hostname" of the device, or something that contains the "hostname" of the device.

 **Example:**

 ![image01](Images/HOWTO-Use-IGEL-Static-Template-Keys-01.jpeg)

-This has been causing problems for some lately as the session sometimes starts before that commend can run.
-There is a better way to handle this in the OS, by using "Static Template Keys".
+This may cause problems as the session sometimes starts before that commend can run.

 -----